embedded-mas/ros-devs/examples/Benchmark/README.md

 ```
 rosrun your_package_name time_listener.py
 ```
 Don't forget to change 'your_package_name' for your actual package name.

 4. Write an initial value in the ROS topic

 ```
 rostopic pub /value1 std_msgs/Int32 4
 ```
-   Avoid using the values 0 or 1 in this step, as they trigger the agent's actions.
+Avoid using the values 0 or 1 in this step, as it triggers the agent's actions.

 5. Launch the JaCaMo application: